A Boolean value that indicates whether spring loading is enabled for the button.

 The value of this property is

-YES if spring loading is enabled for the button, and
+true if spring loading is enabled for the button, and

-NO if it is not.
+false if it is not.
 The default is

 On pressure-sensitive systems, such as systems with the Force Touch trackpad, spring loading is a feature that allows a user to activate a button by dragging selected items over it and force clicking—pressing harder—without dropping the selected items.
 The user can then continue dragging the items, possibly to perform additional actions.